Jsnnmsc/claude-code-learning-marketplace/README.md

 1. Ask for your preferred output format
 2. Ask what scope to analyze (full system, specific module, etc.)
 3. Launch the Architecture Analyzer agent
-4. Present comprehensive analysis with diagrams
+4. Save the analysis to `.codebase-analysis/architecture-[timestamp].md`
-5. Offer to save findings to your learning session
+5. Display the results and provide the file path
 6. Suggest related areas to explore

+You can then open the markdown file in your editor for better viewing.

 ### Example 2: Understanding a Feature